 However, there are other options you can work out with your dealer in order to locate the burner.
 For example, you may have them etch a spot for each burner, or simply ask them to place a sticker there until you have the feeling for where the burner is.

-We recommend two materials be used with Invisacook: the all-natural stone granite and the ultra-compact porcelain material (Dekton, Sapienstone, Geoluxe, Neolith, Lapertec ect….)
+We recommend two materials be used with Invisacook: the all-natural stone granite that is milled to 1.5cm in the area of the cooktop and the ultra-compact porcelain material that is 12mm thick only (Dekton, Sapienstone, Geoluxe, Lapitec ect….)

 Yes.
 We include sets of adhesive pan risers that come with your unit.
 These risers are designed to raise your pan from your countertop in order to: